 ENDING COMMERCIAL SEXUAL EXPLOITATION IN NEVADA

-Since joining Hutchison & Steffen in November 2017, Jason has provided roughly 1,500 hours of pro bono service to Awaken and the survivors Awaken serves, valued at over $500,000.
+Prior to starting the CLC, Jason provided thousands of hours of pro bono services to NGO’s and the survivors of sex trafficking they serve.
 The pro bono services rendered include, but are not limited to the following:

-- Legal compliance and excellence with respect to the internal and external practices and procedures of Awaken;
+- Legal compliance and excellence with respect to NGO internal and external practices and procedures;

 - Criminal and civil justice for victims of sexual exploitation and sex trafficking;